leahpeker/chat_app/README.md

 users can also search for conversations by title and search for messages by content.

 The start date for each new conversation is automatically added to the database and is displayed under the conversation title when you click into a conversation.
+The user is inputting the date info without even knowing.

 The send date and time for both messages and message thoughts are automatically recorded in the database and are displayed within the conversation.
+The user is inputting the datetime info without even knowing.

+The app will be delivered with some conversations pre-loaded into the Sqlite database.
+Enjoy!